harsh-dev0/Shitposting-bot/Readme.md

 - **API Keys**: Store your API keys in the `.env` file.
 - **Tweet Frequency**: Customize the frequency of tweets using GitHub Actions (`.github/workflows/tweet.yml`).
-- **Setup and leave**: When you clone this repository and push changes on your github and add env secrets to Github Actions, the bot will bet set up to operate.
-Make sure to check workflow to see if it working or no.
+- **Setup and leave**: When you clone this repository and push changes on your github and add env secrets to Github Actions, the bot will be set up to operate.
+Make sure to check Github workflow to see if it is working or no.

 ## Environment Variables